ibm-cloud-docs/EventStreams/eventstreams157.md

 </table>

+### Footnotes
+{: #footnote_plans notoc}

+1. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).
+2. {: #footnote_throughput notoc}A recommended maximum is 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming. <br/>
+A recommended peak limit is 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming.

 <br/>
 Small code deltas are shipped daily to production.
 As a result, you can expect to see many further improvements to our user experience (and other areas).
 Coming soon: